 Students should translate as literally as possible without violating English idiom.
 They are responsible for the vocabulary on the Dickinson College Core Latin Vocabulary list.
 Any words not appearing on this list will be glossed.

 The Intermediate High School Exam is open to students in Latin Two or Latin Three.
 It is designed for students who have learned most basic Latin grammar but whose translation experience has primarily involved adapted prose passages.

 The top 10 students in the Intermediate High School Exam will each receive a $50 cash prize.
 An additional 10 outstanding contestants will receive a book prize relevant to classical antiquity.
 Additional writers of meritorious examinations will receive certificates of commendation.

 The Advanced High School Exam is open to students in Latin Four and beyond.
 It is designed for students who have not only learned most basic Latin grammar but who have also had considerable experience translating authentic passages.

 The advanced translation exam alternates annually between poetry and prose.
 The 2018-2019 exam will feature a prose passage (e.g., Caesar, Cicero, Sallust, etc.).

 The top 10 students in the Advanced High School Exam will each receive a $250 cash prize.
 An additional 20 outstanding contestants will receive a book prize relevant to classical antiquity.
 Additional writers of meritorious examinations will receive certificates of commendation.

 Winners will be announced just before or at the annual CAMWS meeting.

-Registration for this exam is due by November 1, 2016.
-To register for the contest, complete this Contest Application Form.
+Registration for this exam is due by November 1, 2018.
+To register for the contest, complete this Contest Registration Form.
 Please note that a $2 non-refundable fee underwriting the costs of the examination is required for each contestant.